-- 1. Be familiar to the models of describing Electric and hybrid vehicles and their performance. - 2.
-Calculation of tractive effort required for EHV and EV with different vehicle parameters and optimisation of power train. - 3.
-Design optimisation of Electric power train and implementation of charging technology. - 4.
+- 1. Be familiar to the models of describingElectric and hybrid vehicles and their performance. - 2.
+Calculation oftractive effort required for EHV and EV with different vehicle parameters and optimization of powertrain. - 3.
+Design optimization of Electric power train and implementation of charging technology. - 4.
 Analyze the different possible ways of energy storage and battery selection. - 5.
 Illustrate the principle of Hybrid Electric Vehicle, Battery Electric Vehicle and Plug-in EHV and able to prepare. a business plans.

 Introduction: Conventional Vehicles: Basics of vehicle performance, Four Stroke and 2 Stroke IC Engine and their construction and operating principle, measures to improve IC Engine performance, vehicle power source characterization, , transmission characteristics using clutch and gear box, gear ratio, Transmission Efficiency, Air pollution, global warming and climate change, EV Advantages, Introduction to Battery Electric Vehicle (BEV), Components and systems of Electric Vehicle, Performance of EVs , Govt.
-Policies and guidelines for implementation of electric mobility, Trends and challenges of implementation of electric mobility and start up opportunities.
+Policies and guidelines for implementation of electric mobility, Trends and challenges ofimplementation of electric mobility and start up opportunities.